 and plum scent.

-My favorite thing about the plum blossoms are how striking they look against a winter back drop.
+My favorite thing about the plum blossoms is how striking they look against a winter back drop.
 Since they bloom at the end of winter, they remind one that spring is around the corner.
 Traditionally, they symbolize perseverance.
 Plum blossoms are also thought to be protective and ward off evil spirits.
-Also, a sign of health, plum blossoms remind us to live in a new, better way.
+Also a sign of health, plum blossoms remind us to live in a new, better way.

 About 3-4 weeks after the plum blossoms come the cherry blossoms and spring is in full swing.
 Stay tuned for our Cherry Blossom fragrance coming on March 2nd and celebrate spring with us.
 Though it’s been a beautiful winter I am looking forward to the sun on my skin, weekends outdoors, and the smell of flowers everywhere.